-The Sanskrit word Brahmacharya is the combination of two words: Brahman and Carya.
-The word Brahman is from the root ‘Brh‘ which means great or supreme; Carya is from the root ‘carati’ which means conduct.
-Hence, Brahmacharya means Supreme conduct.
+The term Brahmacharya in Sanskrit is formed by merging two words: Brahman and Carya.
+Brahman is derived from the root ‘Brh’ which signifies greatness or supremacy, while Carya is derived from the root ‘carati’ which denotes conduct.
+Hence, it signifies the supreme conduct.

 Ancient Hindus divided the lifespan of men into four disciplines (Ashrama): Brahmacharya (student life), Grihastha (householder), Vanaprastha (retired life), and Sanyasa (renounced life).

-In the commentary of Chandogya Upanishad, Sri Sankara defines Brahmacharya as ‘the renunciation of desire for women‘.
+In the commentary of Chandogya Upanishad, Sri Sankara defines the term as ‘the renunciation of desire for women‘.

 Types of Brahmachari